syiming/testbed/docs/source/support/gcp.md

 **Zone here should be the same as what you have set [at VM creation](#vm-zone)**.

-After executing the command, TPU name will be the same as your VM’s name.
-Let’s also set it to environmental variable.
+After executing the command, the TPU name will be the same as your VM’s name.
+Let’s also set it as an environmental variable.

 ```bash